vinkla/hashids/README.md

     ```php
     $hashids->decodeToString($id); // 1
     ```
-   to get simple string, which is imploded array of decode;
+   to get simple string, which is helper, to imploded result of decode method;

 2. Encoding negative numbers is not supported.